msanatan/msanatan.github.io/source/_posts/2019/thoughts-after-making-my-first-godot-game.md

 ## November Game Project 2019 - AV: Execute

 I started to play Megaman Battle Network again... it holds up so well after all these years &hearts;!
-So the game I created would definitely have it's 8-directional movement.
+So the game I created would have its 8-directional movement.
 Heck, let's just make it a game about viruses.
 In the end, I came up with [AV: Execute](https://msanatan.itch.io/av-execute).

 ![Screenshot of AV Execute](/images/av-execute.png)

-It's your standard fare swarm shooter - you're in an arena and your goal is to derezz as many viruses that comes your way.
+It's your standard fare swarm shooter - you're in an arena and your goal is to derezz as many viruses that come your way.
 The last high score I recall getting was 400, not bad.
 All the code is available on [GitHub](https://github.com/msanatan/AV-Execute) and the super basic artwork was done by yours truly.

 Making this game was fun.
 Godot is a good example of high quality open source software.
-From the start of the project there were a lot of things I liked about this experience.
+From the start of the project, there were a lot of things I liked about this experience.
 Let's have a look!

 ## Things I Loved

 ### The Software Itself

-My experience with Unity in particular was so annoying at times.
+My experience with Unity was so annoying at times.
 Crashes were not so frequent that I couldn't learn how to make games with Unity.
-It did happen enough times for me notice it, and be annoyed with it.
-Godot doesn't really give me any problems while running.
+It did happen enough times for me to notice it, and to be annoyed with it.
+Godot doesn't give me any problems while running.
 I'm sure Unity in 2019 is probably much more stable now than a couple of years back, will let you know when I get into it again :-).

 Godot is extremely lightweight, compared to Unity and Unreal at least.
 The application takes up about 68 MB of space!
 Unity after installing took up close to 1GB.
 Unreal I believe came up to roughly 8GB.
-For comparitive features, this is simply marvelous.
+For comparative features, this is simply marvelous.
 It's also not a RAM hog like the others.
 So yes, you can use Godot with your 1 million Chrome tabs and it will be fine.

 ### Scenes and Nodes